-How to tackle this anxiety?
-You can do a bunch of activities like breathing exercises, reading good, and meditation.
-If you are already on it – you can pair these activities with good old herbal teas.
+How to tackle the Coronavirus anxiety, as well as other forms of restlessness?
+You can do a bunch of activities like breathing exercises, reading good books, and meditation.
+If you are already on it, you can pair these activities with good old herbal teas.

 Yes!
-Herbal teas are known for their soothing and calming properties for centuries.
+Herbal teas have been known for their soothing and calming properties for centuries.
 If you are feeling anxious and restless, a hearty herbal tea might be a solution for you.

 1. Chamomile Tea

-The use of chamomile concoctions dates back to ancient Egyptian culture.
+Chamomile tea has been used since ancient Egyptian times for its calming effects.
 Brewing dried flowers in hot water bring out all the goodness of the chamomile.
-This sweet flavored herbal tea is rich in antioxidants, which aids in calming down your nerves and promotes quality of sleep.
+This sweet flavoured herbal tea is rich in antioxidants, which aids in calming down your nerves and promotes quality of sleep.

 If you are finding yourself turning left-right while sleeping, chamomile tea will help to alleviate this restlessness and put you to good night's sleep.